roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 Props are immutable, their values are never to be changed!

 Remember, the prop came from a component somewhere up the hierarchy and if the prop's value originated from state, it would be **that** component's responsibility to update its own state.

-However, a component can certainly pass down via props methods used to update its state - but that's for another day.
+However, a component can certainly pass down via props methods that can be used to update its state - but that's for another day.

 #### Exercise - Passing Props